PS157 Research Project on the topic of Laue Diffraction

 - There are actually many methods of carrying out Laue Diffraction, there is a Rotating crystal method, a Laue method, Back reflection method, Transmission Laue method and a powder method.

-If you're interested in seeing any more of the research we did into this project, you can read the 1 page progress report we submitted under the Lab Reports heading, or you can read this 12 page document we created where we haphazardly included information we had found online as well as summaries of some of the concepts we would be exploring in detail.
+If you're interested in seeing any more of the research we did into this project, you can read the 1 page progress report we submitted under the Lab Reports heading.
+You can also read this 12 page document we created where we haphazardly included information we had found online as well as summaries of some of the concepts we would be exploring in detail.